-Subject to the Council's Constitution and to established Council policy and to the "Call-in" procedure (detailed in the Overview and Scrutiny Procedure Rules in Part 4-of the Constitution), to exercise the executive powers and duties of the Council relating to the following matters: ALL POWERS AND DUTIES of the Council, EXCEPT those powers and duties delegated to specific Standing-Committees and those listed below:
+Subject to the Council's Constitution and to established Council policy and to the "call-in" procedure (detailed in the Overview and Scrutiny Procedure Rules in Part 4), to exercise ALL POWERS AND DUTIES of the Council, EXCEPT those powers and duties delegated to specific Committees and those listed below:

-- 1. All functions listed in Schedule 1 of the Local Authorities (Functions and Responsibilities) (England) Regulations 2000, as amended. - 1.2.
-The Council's functions with respect to levying, or issuing a precept for, a rate or borrowing, only as prescribed by Section 101(6) of the Local Government Act 1972. - 2.3.
-Powers and duties that are by law required to be dealt with by Council and whereby no express provision is made for those powers and duties to be delegated. - 3.4.
-The Policy Framework (See Article 4.01) - 4.5.
-Expenditure in excess of Council's Capital Programme. - 5.6.
-The approval of the Annual Revenue Estimates and Capital Programmes including priority to be allocated to the development of the Council's various services and the timing of new services having regard to the Council's financial and manpower resources. - 6.7.
-Supplementary estimates as provided within financial regulations. - 7.8.
-The establishment and maintenance of a consistent and equitable grading structure. - 8.9.
-Variation of national and local conditions of employment.
+- 1. All functions listed in Schedule 1 of the Local Authorities (Functions and Responsibilities) (England) Regulations 2000 (as amended). - 2.
+The Council's functions with respect to levying, or issuing a precept for, a rate only as prescribed by Section 101(6) of the Local Government Act 1972. - 3.
+Powers and duties that are by law required to be dealt with by Council and whereby no express provision is made for those powers and duties to be delegated. - 4.
+The Policy Framework (See Article 4.1) - 5.
+Expenditure in excess of the Council's Capital Programme. - 6.
+The approval of the Annual Revenue Estimates and Capital Programmes including priority to be allocated to the development of the Council's various services and the timing of new services having regard to the Council's financial and manpower resources. - 7.
+Supplementary estimates as provided within financial regulations. - 8.
+The establishment and maintenance of a consistent and equitable grading structure.